top of page

 IMMUNISATIONS

-Immunisations, or Vaccinations, help protect whānau from serious illnesses like measles, mumps, rubella (MMR), the flu, whooping cough, and more.
+Immunisation, or Vaccinations, help protect whānau from serious illnesses like measles, mumps, rubella (MMR), the flu, whooping cough, and more.

 They work by teaching your immune system how to fight off harmful germs, so you’re less likely to get very sick if you're exposed later on.